Qrishna/PLYParser/README.md

 #### PLYParser
 PLYParser is a javascript library that parses PLY (Polygon File Format) files.

+It currently considers and extracts:
+- Vertices
+- Faces

 ###### EXAMPLE USAGE
 ###### Sample usage can be seen in the file sampleUsage.js